jsonzilla/UTL/docs/blog/map_macro_reflection.md

 ## Some examples

-Below are some a few small examples showcasing how such reflection can be used.
+Below are a few small examples showcasing how such reflection can be used.

 ### Debug printing